 The education group works to support and improve New Jersey’s public schools.
 The group is part of the statewide Our Children/Our Schools Coalition working for adequate and equitable funding, school partnerships that include families and communities, the transparency of public funds, and policies that strengthen public education as a basic democratic institution.
 It also seeks to promote informed activism around state and federal education policy, school integration issues, and teaching and learning practices that support social justice.

 The mission of the Elections Committee is to support and elect progressive candidates to federal, state, and local office.
-In 2008, BlueWaveNJ volunteers contacted over 30,000 voters through canvassing, phone banking, and community outreach for the election of President Obama.
+In the 2008 and 2012 election cycles, BlueWaveNJ volunteers contacted over 30,000 voters through canvassing, phone banking, and community outreach for the election of President Obama.
 We have provided assistance to dozens of progressive candidates in NJ and nationally.
-We plan to be very active in 2012 in the effort to re-elect President Obama as well as supporting progressive candidates to defeat the Republican agenda.
+We were very active in 2016 election cycle, on behalf of democratic candidates and the top and bottom of the ballot; BlueWaveNJ’s volunteers were instrumental in electing Josh Gottheimer in NJ’s 5th district, as well as supporting other progressive candidates to defeat the Republican agenda.

 Progressive change is not possible without meaningful electoral reform.
 We support a constitutional amendment that would strip corporations of the ability to donate unlimited funds to political campaigns and their rights to “speech” Corporations are not people with respect to elctions.
 The January 2010 US Supreme Court decision Citizens United v.
 Federal Election Commission, allows unlimited corporate campaign contributions that make a mockery of US democracy and suppress the voice of the people.
 Another goal is for voters to take back control of our government and democracy from the corporations and lobbyists through the implementation of “clean elections,”—i.e., publicly financed campaigns.
 The group also advocates for changing New Jersey’s voting machines to include a voter-verifiable paper trail and legislation to stop “pay to play” in Essex County.